Backing up items on your iPhone that can’t be easily replaced, such as pictures or videos, is an important task.

 If your camera gets a lot of use, then your Photos app might be taking up more space on your iPhone than almost anything else.

-As you transfer photos from iPhone to PC you are going to have the option of keeping them on the iPhone, or removing them after the transfer is complete.
+As you learn how to transfer photos from iPhone to computer, you are going to have the option of keeping them on the iPhone, or removing them after the transfer is complete.

 If you are running low on storage space, then electing to remove them could be a really simple way to free up some storage.